rajesh-nitc/terraform-azure-foundation/README.md

 In this stage, we manually create a service principal ```sp-org-terraform``` with ```Owner``` role at ```mg-root ``` and run stages 0-4 manually using this sp.
 Other major resources that are created include terraform state bucket to store tfstate for stages 0-4.

 ## Org
-Mainly org/platform level resources like policy, platform-level subscriptions, centralized log analytics workspace, azure ad groups, budget alerts are created in this stage.
+Mainly org/platform level resources:
+- Policy assignment at ```mg-root```
+- Management and connectivity subscriptions under ```mg-common```
+- Centralized log analytics workspace in management subscription
+- Azure ad groups
+- Budget alerts at ```mg-root``` and at management and connectivity subscription
+- Diagnostic settings at management, connectivity and dev subscription

 ## Subscriptions
 New project-level subscription can be created using ```base_subscription``` module: